 5. Get Social

-Follow @WestVirginiaU on all their social accounts to stay up-to-date on activities and events happening around campus.
+Follow @WestVirginiaU on all their social accounts to stay up to date on activities and events happening around campus.
 Following the University’s social channels is the first step in connecting with places and people.
-You may even find an event or a coffee shop you want to visit!
+You may even find an event, or a coffee shop you want to visit!
 Try it out and make new friends while you’re there.
 Whether you start with social media or you connect with classmates, never be afraid to meet new people and try new things.
 WVU and Mountaineer Country have so much to offer all year long.
 Dive in…adventure awaits!

-Share your move-in memories with us on social media by tagging your photos with #VisitMountaineerCountry.
+Don’t forget to share your move-in memories with us on social media by tagging your photos with #VisitMountaineerCountry.